 Tiwanaku (or Tiahuanaco), is located at an altitude of almost 4000 meters, at the southern part of the Titicaca Lake.
 There is little left of the old city, especially if you compare it with the archaeological sites in neighboring country Peru.
-But the remaining buildings, make you curious about the culture and life back then.
+But a visit is very recommended if you are intetested in history.
+The remaining buildings make you curious about the culture and life back then.
 It is fascinating to think that this must have been a bustling capital of a great empire.
 Are you ready to discover Tiwanaku?

 History & background information